Company Establishment in Turkey

 The Company’s Equity Funds Are The Second Step On The List

 The primary aspect of firm capital is to act in accordance with Turkish legislation.
-The minimum

 capital required to establish a company in Turkey is LTD. STI. for ₺10.000 and A.Ş. for ₺50,000.